Local generation of tilings: Ramified subshifts

-Finally, given~$r$ there are infinitely many pairwise independent vectors~$v$ such that~$Y$ is finite~$(r+2k,v)$-ramifications, and we have shown that~$X$ is finitely~$(r,v)$-ramified for each such~$v$.
+Finally, given~$r$ there are infinitely many pairwise independent vectors~$v$ such that~$Y$ has~$(r+2k,v)$-ramifications, and we have shown that~$X$ is finitely~$(r,v)$-ramified for each such~$(r,v)$.
 As a result,~$X$ is finitely ramified. \end{proof}

 We have all the ingredients to prove Theorem \ref{thm_obs_C0}. \begin{proof}[Proof of Theorem \ref{thm_obs_C0}] As~$X$ is ramified,~$X$ is not the image of a local function by Theorem \ref{thm_obstr_non_uniform}.
 As~$X$ is weakly mixing, it does not belong to~$\gen$ by Proposition \ref{prop_wmix_local}. \end{proof}